varunadhityagb/Password-Manager-GUI/README.md

 It has the following features:

-•	Realtime e-mail validation with the help of www.isitarealemail.com.
+•	Realtime e-mail validation with the help of <a href="https://isitarealemail.com/" target="_blank">www.isitarealemail.com</a>

 •	Stores the password in the database in a custom encrypted format.